-They were facing the second half of their life and were looking towards enjoying their retirement years.
+They were facing the second half of their life and looking toward enjoying their retirement years.

-They had listened to the advice of financial advisors and had put things in motion that would help take care of their children for generations to come.
+They had listened to the advice of financial advisors and put things in motion that would help take care of their children for years to come.

-How can the financial resources the Lord blessed them with in this life, continue to be a blessing to the ministries they support for generations to come?
+How can the financial resources You’ve blessed us with continue to bless the ministries we support beyond our lifetime?

-Like many of our partners, Bob and Cindy decided to become Abraham Promise Fund partners with Jewish Voice Ministries.
+Like many of our partners, Bob and Cindy decided to become Abraham Promise Partners with Jewish Voice Ministries.

-The Abraham Promise Fund is a special fund for partners who decide to leave a legacy through Jewish Voice.
-This legacy ensures greater financial security for Jewish Voice and helps us continue to give clean water, humanitarian aid, and the Good News of Yeshua to hurting Jewish People around the globe.
+The Abraham Promise Partners are special partners who decide to leave a legacy through Jewish Voice.
+This legacy ensures greater financial security for Jewish Voice and helps us continue to give clean water, humanitarian aid, and the Good News of Jesus to hurting Jewish people throughout the world.